BnF Français 25516

-BnF Français 25516 is a late-13th century illuminated manuscript held in the Bibliothèque nationale de France.
+BnF Français 25516 is an illuminated manuscript from the late 13th century housed at the Bibliothèque nationale de France.

 Content

 Incipit, miniature and first four lines of Aiol and Mirabel, fol.
 96r.

 The quarto manuscript has 209 folios, with Old French text written in two columns in a small 13th-c hand.
 It is heavily illuminated, and the illuminations are accompanied by explanatory rubrics.
 Large initials are found at the beginnings of chapters and other significant passages; the usual small initials are done alternately in red and blue.